wreck.api

 (=' re1 re2 & more)

-Equality for regexes, defined by having equal String
+Equality for regexes, defined by having equal string representations and flags (including flags that cannot be embedded).

 Notes: